 Doing… better than us, actually

-This is brilliant.
-The design is interesting – gamifying decisions with the sliders is a nice touch – and functional, with the options clearly separated and the clickable objects clear against the background.
-The tone is warm and witty, and there’s a sense of specific value added to the mail preferences (with the summaries-only option for the time-poor user who wants to know what’s going on but doesn’t want detail).
+The design is interesting and functional, with the options clearly separated and the clickable objects clear against the background.
+The tone is warm and witty, and there’s a sense of specific value added to the mail preferences (with a summaries-only option for the time-poor user who wants to know what’s going on but doesn’t want detail).

-Allowing people to unsubscribe for a limited time is a masterstroke.
-Users often feel they have too many emails (we do), but it’s a fleeting feeling.
+Finally, allowing people to unsubscribe for a limited time is a masterstroke.
+Users often fleetingly feel they have too many emails (we do).
 Allowing people to declutter their inboxes without disengaging altogether means they don’t have to be won back around.

 Wish we’d thought of that.